 One general piece of advice: learn the original swing dances!
 In swing dancing, you can’t separate the dance from the music.
 Learning and becoming proficient at Lindy Hop and Balboa will help you connect to the music and gain a much greater appreciation for the dance itself.

-Yes, it’s true, at most Hepcats events (and at lots of other swing dances), the pre-dance lesson is often a “step, step, rock step” type of lesson.
+Yes, it’s true, at a lot of swing dances, the pre-dance lesson is often a “step, step, rock step” type of lesson.
 But that lesson is designed to get those up on the dance floor that have never danced before or that have very little dance experience.
 So as you progress, don’t settle for anything less than the original swing dances: Lindy Hop and Balboa!

 A couple of quick notes: